robenkleene/testing-presentation/testing-presentation.md

 ---

-Composition allows individual classes responsible for subsets of code to be instantiated separately
+With composition, individual components can be loaded separately.

 ``` swift
 let apiCaller = APICaller()